Refreshing Access Tokens

 Can a refresh token become invalid?

 Yes, refresh tokens can become invalid.
 Refresh tokens, like access tokens, can become invalid if the user changes their password or disconnects your app.
-Refresh tokens will also expire 30 days after they are generated, which will invalidate the refresh token.
+Most refresh tokens do not expire, but refresh tokens generated by a Public client type will expire 30 days after they are generated, which will invalidate the refresh token.
+Most applications are set to the Confidential client type, of which the refresh tokens do not have an expiration time.

 A refresh request can fail with HTTP status code 401 Unauthorized if the refresh token is no longer valid.
 If the refresh fails, the application should re-prompt the end user for consent using the Authorization Code Grant flow or OIDC Authorization Code Grant flow.